flythereddflagg/flythereddflagg.github.io/python_book/docs/22-Try-Except.md

 Any exception in Python can be handled this way.
 When writing these statements one should always order them from specific errors to more general errors.
 This is because Python will execute the first valid `except` block it comes to.
 Therefore if you begin your list of except blocks with `except Exception:` no other `except` block will ever run.

-These statements allow for writing more secure code that can handle any amount of garbage that is fed to it.
+These statements allow for writing more secure code that can handle any amount of bad input that is fed to it.
 Use these judiciously as overuse can clutter your code and silence bugs and issues in your programs.

-### Raising Exceptions
+## Raising Exceptions

 We saw in `try_except.py` that we can force an exception to be raised with the `raise` statement.
 This is a powerful tool as it allows us to throw exceptions with customized messages.
 These can be very useful in debugging especially if we are careful about where we raise errors and what message we send.
 In our case we just wanted to send a general error to the user so a general `Exception` worked just fine here.

-### Line Continuation
+## Line Continuation

 You may have noticed the snippet of code from `try_except.py`: